coolpalani/installing-kubernetes-with-kubeadm/README.md

 *[root@centos-minion-2 ~]# kubelet --version *<br />
 Kubernetes v1.9.2

 At this point, Docker, Kubeadm, Kubelet and Kubectl are installed and properly configure.<br />

+## Step 4: Initialize the master and the minions